daved01/insightvault/README.md

  <img src="https://github.com/daved01/insight-vault/actions/workflows/quality-checks.yml/badge.svg" alt="GitHub CI">
 </p>

-**Insight Vault** is a local, privacy-focused Retrieval-Augmented Generation (RAG) application.
-It allows you to store, search, and analyze your documents completely offline.
+**Insight Vault** is a local, privacy-focused library for building LLM-based applications.
+It allows you to store, search, and summarize text completely offline.

 With **Insight Vault**, you can: